OKarabeyoglu/Interview/README.md

 **4- removeProductFromCart (cartItemId:3)**

-cartItemId:3 refers to added product Wiress Headphone to Shopping Cart.
+cartItemId:3 refers to added product Wireless Headphone to Shopping Cart.
 With this service, added product in the cart is removed.

 **5- updateProductQuantityOnCart(cartItemId:2, quantity:1)**